 Synapse (aka “Chemical Synapse”)

-Biological junctions through which neurons’ signals can be exchanged to each other.
+Biological junctions through which neurons’ signals can be exchanged with each other.
 Non-neuronal cells found in muscles and glands can also receive messages via synapses.

-A set of symptoms that indicate towards a certain condition, disease or abnormality.
+A set of symptoms indicates a specific condition, disease, or abnormality.

-The organic chemicals that give plants their unique smell and flavor.
-Examples of terpenes found in cannabis include myrcene, pinene and linalool.
+The organic chemicals give plants their unique smell and flavor.
+Examples of terpenes found in cannabis include myrcene, pinene, and linalool.